Ayshu05/Inventory-Management-System/README.md

 e.
 Billing and Invoicing: The system will generate invoices for customer purchases and track billing information.
 It will calculate the total amount due, apply discounts if applicable.

+This project was developed by B Ayshwarya, C B Ananya and Harini Mohan **
+Setting up the environment and adding libraries** Download Netbeans IDE (We have used Netbeans IDE 8.2) Download Oracle 11g and setup sqlplus.
+Set userid and password.

+Execute the commands in the "CreateTables.txt" file in sqlplus Command Line Client one-by-one for creating the necessary tables for the application.

+Extract the Project Folder from the zip file in this repository.

+Open the project folder using the IDE.
+On the left, below a line of icons, you will see- Projects, Services, Files.
+Click on Services.
+Under Services, right-click on Drivers and add the "ojdbc8.jar" file which you can find in the "JAR FILES" folder of this repository.
+Now, under "Drivers" you will see "Oracle Thin".
+Select "Oracle Thin".
+In the window that opens, replace the userid and password with your localhosts's userid and password and click on "Finish"

+This should connect your application to the database.

+Under the Projects section in the left side, click on Libraries and add all the jar folders which are available in the "JAR FILES" folder of this repository.

+To run the application:
+Under the Projects section, in the project folder, navigate to "Source Packages"->"MainFiles".

+Run the file named "Homes.java"

+You are now good to go!

+For a complete application walkthrough and other implementation details, please check out the Project Report and the Program Walkthrough documents!

 f.
 User Authentication and Security: The system will require users to authenticate themselves before accessing the application.

 g.Generate bill: The invoice that has been generated for the particular order can be generated as a hard copy by connecting to system printer and also can be obtained as a pdf.